- Senior Project Best Practices

 - Submit and have approved by both the SPD (Senior Project Director) and SME (Subject Matter Expert) a fully vetted senior project proposal prior to being allowed to sign-up for CM462.

-A paper (ASC proceedings style).
+A paper (per ASC proceedings guidelines).

-A signed Senior Project Proposal .
+A signed Senior Project Proposal (obtained prior to registering for CM462).

 A student reflection paper and completed evaluation form.